Benson-Gikonyo/alx-higher_level_programming/0x0A-python-inheritance/README.md

 Task 12: Write a class MyInt that inherits from int:

     MyInt is a rebel.
 MyInt has == and != operators inverted

+Task 13: Write a function that adds a new attribute to an object if it’s possible:

+    Raise a TypeError exception, with the message can't add new attribute if the object can’t have new attribute You are not allowed to use try/except